AutoFixture/AutoFixture.github.io/_docs/fixture-creation.markdown

 fixture.Create<IReadOnlyDictionary<string, long>>();
 ```

 By default generated collections contain _many_ elements.
 The "many" size is controlled globally by the `fixture.RepeatCount` property.
 Currently the default is 3, but it's better to not rely on the exact value.
-If you need sequences with the exact number of elements, use the `CreateMany()` extension method.
+If you need sequences with the exact number of elements, use the `CreateMany<T>()` extension method.

-## CreateMany<T>()
+### CreateMany&lt;T&gt;()

-AutoFixture ships with the `CreateMany()` extension method to make it simpler create sequences:
+AutoFixture ships with the `CreateMany<T>()` extension method to make it simpler create sequences:

 ```c#
 IEnumerable<int> manyNumbers = fixture.CreateMany<int>();
 IEnumerable<int> fiveNumbers = fixture.CreateMany<int>(count: 5);
 ```

-If you write a test where the number of items does matter, it's always better to be explicit and use the `CreateMany()` method.
+If you write a test where the number of items does matter, it's always better to be explicit and use the `CreateMany<T>()` method.

-# Summary
+## Summary

 Usually AutoFixture tries to return the most expected value you might want to get.
 For instance, we try to avoid return of exceptional values as usually your code doesn't expect that: